renovatebot/renovate/docs/configuration.md

     --rebase-stale-prs [boolean]         Rebase stale PRs (GitHub only) --unpublish-safe [boolean]           Set a status check for unpublish-safe upgrades --pr-creation <string>               When to create the PR for a branch.
 Values: immediate, not-pending, status-success.
-    --automerge [boolean]                Whether to automerge branches/PRs automatically, without human intervention --automerge-type <string>            How to automerge - "branch-merge-commit", "branch-push" or "pr".
+    --pr-not-pending-hours <integer>     Timeout in hours for when prCreation=not-pending --automerge [boolean]                Whether to automerge branches/PRs automatically, without human intervention --automerge-type <string>            How to automerge - "branch-merge-commit", "branch-push" or "pr".
 Branch support is GitHub-only
     --lazy-grouping [boolean]            Use group names only when multiple dependencies upgraded